milesmcc/cyber101/opsys/overview.md

 This "intro to operating systems" guide will introduce to nearly everything you need to know about operating systems.
 It dives a bit deeper into technical details than the Crash Course video, so read it closely.
 The concepts it covers will resurface frequently.

 You don't need to understand every single word in this article, but you should understand each _general idea_.
-If you find yourself zoning out or not understanding for more than three sentences, take a step back and try to understand again.
+If you find yourself not understanding for more than three sentences, take a step back and try to understand again.
 You may even need to consult Wikipedia a few times!

 #### Key Questions